 The Verdict: Greatly Appreciated, But Not Expected

-Overall, the consensus from flight attendants is that these small gifts are a kind and thoughtful gesture.
-No one expects them, but when they do happen, they’re a pleasant surprise.
+Overall, the consensus from flight attendants is that these small gifts are a kind and thoughtful gesture!
+Attendants certainly don’t expect them, however, so no hard feelings if you aren’t showering your attendants with goodies.

-Another flight attendant echoed this sentiment, saying, “Greatly appreciated!!
+Another flight attendant echoed this sentiment, saying, “Greatly appreciated!
 Not expected, but grateful!”
+These kinds of gifts are always a pleasant surprise, and they can put a smile on your flight attendant’s face.

 Do Flight Attendants Feel Pressured to Give Special Treatment?

-“Unfortunately, I’m sure some FAs probably think that of the guests as well,” one flight attendant admitted.
+“Unfortunately, I’m sure some flight attendants probably think that of the guests as well,” one flight attendant admitted.

 What Kinds of Gifts Do Flight Attendants Love?

-If you’re thinking about joining in on this trend, you might be wondering what kinds of gifts are most appreciated.
-Based on what we heard, small, thoughtful items seem to be the way to go.
+If you’re thinking about getting in on this trend, small, thoughtful items seem to be the way to go.

 “I’ve gotten things like boxes of chocolates, candy bars, Starbucks gift cards, donuts, and goodie bags with little flashlights, pens, gum, and candies in them.
 It more often than not makes my day a little better, and every little moment of happiness helps,” one flight attendant shared.